Nevue Fine Art Marketing

 A bad photo can also be a boring one.

-Engagement is the goal here, so for people to share your content, you need to make it engaging and worthy of sharing.
+Engagement is the goal here, so for people to share your content, you must make it engaging and worthy of sharing.

-Dynamic poses, expressive faces, and action shots make for way more exciting and Internet-worthy content.
+Dynamic poses, expressive faces, and action shots make for more exciting and Internet-worthy content.

 6. A Picture’s Worth A Thousand Retweets